garrdbyrd/MonoGame-Example/README.md

 - Intel 13700KF

 # Known Bugs
 - KDE Plasma fucks up other windows after the game is closed during debugging.
+This is fixed by moving the windows around.